 - The site administrator, sends the Instructional Support Inventory in a sealed envelope to the observer (person conducting the observation).

 - The observer completes the Inventory, following the directions on the front.

 - The observer returns the completed Inventory to the site administrator.

 To complete the Proficiency Certificate for Teacher Assistants, the site administrator:

-- Verifies that the examinee has met or exceeded the requirements of:
+- Verifies that the examinee has met or exceeded the State requirements for: